Marshmello88/book_website/README.md

 - In heroku dashboard select the master branch then click "Deploy Branch".

+- Link Heroku app to a GitHub repo.
+You can selectively deploy from branches or configure auto-deploys.

 # Media

 I do not own the media used in this project.
 I also did not write any of the material listed on this website.